structurizr/java/docs/supporting-types.md

 ## Visualising shared code

-[Structurizr's component size exploration](https://structurizr.com/share/1/explore/component-size) allows you to easily see where types are shared between components.
+[Structurizr's component size exploration](https://structurizr.com/share/1/explore/size-circles) allows you to easily see where types are shared between components.

 ![](images/supporting-types-5.gif)

-The component-code browser exploration (coming soon) also provides a way to easily see shared code.
+The [component and code dependency exploration](https://structurizr.com/share/1/explore/component-and-code-dependencies) also provides a way to easily see shared code.

 ![](images/supporting-types-6.png)